General Education Program

 +ECO 110 Microeconomics and Public Policy (3 cr.)

 Introduction to microeconomic principals and their application to decision-making by individuals, businesses, and government.
 General topics include supply and demand, market structures, product markets, government regulation, income distribution, international trade, and economic analysis of current social issues.
-Prerequisite: grade of "C" or better in MTH 051 or placement in MTH 150 or higher.
+Prerequisite: grade of "C" or better in MTH 051, or completion of MTH 115 or MTH 116 or MTH 123 or STAT 145, or placement in MTH 150 or higher.
 Offered Fall, Winter, Spring, Summer.

 +ECO 376/THA 376 Economics of Art and Entertainment (3 cr.)